-This post is an excerpt from the World Trademark Review round table featuring practical advice from noted global trademark practitioners.
+This post is an excerpt from the World Trademark Review roundtable featuring practical advice from noted global trademark practitioners.
 The panelists address how to protect your brand in Web 2.0.
 Given the importance of social media for most brands, you may need to create a resilient social media strategy for your own brand.
 The ideas that follow are the advice they give their global trademark clients, yours for the reading!
+Make certain to implement these in your own Brand Guide Lines.

 The panelists discuss how to protect your brand in Web 2.0